Fei Liu, PhD

 fliu@tamu.edu

-Phone: 979.436.9642
+Phone: tel:979-436-9642

 Biography

-His research is continuously supported by federal grants from National Institutes of Health (NIH) and Department of Defense (DoD).
+His research is continuously supported by federal grants from the National Institutes of Health (NIH) and Department of Defense (DoD).

-For national services, he is a member in multiple grant review panels of NIH including National Institute of Dental and Craniofacial Research (NIDCR), National Cancer Institute (NCI), National Institute of Allergy and Infectious Diseases (NIAID), National Center for Advancing Translational Sciences (NCATS), National Heart, Lung, and Blood Institute (NHLBI), and Special Emphasis Panels.
-For international services, he is a member of grant review panels of funding agencies in United Kingdom, Switzerland, Poland, Israel, and Austria.
-Since 2023, he serves as an Associate Editor of the journal Frontiers in Bioengineering and Biotechnology.
-He also serves as a symposium organizer and session chair for annual conferences of International Association for Dental Research (IADR) and American Association for Dental, Oral, and Craniofacial Research (AADOCR).
-For institutional services, he is a member of multiple committees in Texas A&M University, College of Medicine, and the department of Cell Biology and Genetics.
+For national services, Liu is a member in multiple grant review panels of NIH including National Institute of Dental and Craniofacial Research (NIDCR), National Cancer Institute (NCI), National Institute of Allergy and Infectious Diseases (NIAID), National Center for Advancing Translational Sciences (NCATS), National Heart, Lung, and Blood Institute (NHLBI), and Special Emphasis Panels.
+For international services, Liu is a member of grant review panels of funding agencies in United Kingdom, Switzerland, Poland, Israel, and Austria.
+Since 2023, Liu serves as an associate editor of the journal Frontiers in Bioengineering and Biotechnology.
+Liu also serves as a symposium organizer and session chair for annual conferences of International Association for Dental Research (IADR) and American Association for Dental, Oral, and Craniofacial Research (AADOCR).
+For institutional services, Liu is a member of multiple committees in Texas A&M University, Texas A&M University Naresh K. Vashisht College of Medicine, and the Department of Cell Biology and Genetics.

 Education and Training